Download a pdf of this IBS information.

-Almost every human being has experienced abdominal cramping, bloating, constipation, or diarrhea at some point in his or her life.
+Almost every person has experienced abdominal cramping, bloating, constipation, or diarrhea at some point in his or her life.
 However, those who have IBS experience these multiple symptoms more frequently and intensely, to the extent that they interfere with day-to-day living.

-A person who has IBS is likely to have a sensitive digestive system with heightened reactivity, so that the bowel responds quite differently to normal gut stimuli, such as the passage of solids, gas, and fluid through the intestines.
+A person who has IBS likely has a sensitive digestive system with heightened reactivity, so that the gastrointestinal tract responds quite differently to normal gut stimuli, such as the passage of solids, gas, and fluid through the intestines.
 These unusual movements may result in difficulty passing stool, or sudden, urgent elimination.
 Up to 20% of those who have IBS report untimely passage of stool.
 Some individuals with IBS may also experience straining to pass stool along with a feeling of incomplete evacuation (tenesmus) and immense relief of pain/discomfort when gas or stool finally passes.
 A stringy substance (mucus) may cover the stool.

-Individuals could have different combinations of symptoms, with one being predominant, while others have more random and unpredictable digestive symptoms.
-These altering bowel experiences and their unpredictability can lead to a high degree of anxiety for the IBS patient.
+Individuals might have different combinations of symptoms, with one symptom dominating while the other digestive symptoms occur more randomly and unpredictably.
+These bowel experiences and their unpredictability can lead to a high degree of anxiety for the IBS patient.
 Stool consistency may vary enormously, ranging from entirely liquid to so firm and separated that it resembles small pebbles.
 External factors, such as stress, can affect stool consistency.
-IBS is often broken down into different sub-groups, which are associated with stool consistency.
+IBS has different sub-groups, which are associated with stool consistency.

 - IBS-D is when the digestive system contracts quickly, transiting products of digestion rapidly through the digestive tract, resulting in frequent, watery bowel movements (diarrhea).

 - IBS-C is when the digestive system contracts slowly, delaying transit time for products of digestion, resulting in hard, difficult to pass, infrequent stools (constipation).